Denton County, Texas Probate

 Filing Fees and Court Costs in Denton County

-- As the 7th largest Texas county, Denton County's court costs include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for the required notice to creditors in a Denton-area newspaper.
+- Court costs in Denton County include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for creditor notice.

 The Probate Process in Denton County